 In the past, there weren’t a whole lot of price points where APUs made sense.
 The problem was that AMD didn’t price their APUs favorably enough to take on common budget CPU/dedicated graphics card combos.

-And, because you couldn’t upgrade past APUs to higher-end CPUs, they weren’t as viable of an option as budget-friendly CPUs that could you could upgrade to a higher-end CPU down the road (without having to change motherboards).
+And, because you couldn’t upgrade past APUs to higher-end CPUs, they weren’t as viable of an option as budget-friendly CPUs that you could upgrade to a higher-end CPU down the road (without having to change motherboards).

 AMD’s new Ryzen APUs solve that problem, though, as they do utilize the same AM4 socket as the more mainstream Ryzen CPUs.